-The Eddie Murphy / Martin Lawrence prison film Life uses this with a twist.
+The Eddie Murphy / Martin Lawrence prison film Life.
 The Warden's daughter gives birth to a Chocolate Baby, so he lines up all of his inmates and demands to know who the father is.
 When the inmates eventually all step forward and claim paternity, it has the added bonus of implying that the Warden's daughter has been rather busy.
 Not only does no one get punished, but the Warden is never seen again in the movie, presumably resigning out of shame.

 From Meet Dave: After the Captain regains control of Dave from the mutinous Number Two, he asks the crew for their input regarding the decision of whether or not they should save Earth.

 Number Three: I say we save Earth.
 I no longer feel like Number Three.
 My life began on this planet.
 I am Dave Ming Cheng!

 Chief Engineer: I have 443 new friends on MySpace, and a J-date next week with Sheila Moscowicz.
 I am Dave Ming Cheng!